FlowFuse/website/src/node-red/getting-started/node-red-messages.md

 return msg;
 ```

+### Handling JSON Messages

+In Node-RED, working with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is common, especially when dealing with APIs, IoT data.
+JSON (JavaScript Object Notation) is a lightweight format for data exchange, and Node-RED simplifies the process of sending and receiving JSON objects.

+There are two forms of JSON that you may encounter when working with Node-RED:

+1. **JSON Object**: This is a simple, structured JavaScript object that can be easily manipulated in Node-RED.
+You can access its properties, modify its values, and pass it through various nodes in your flow.

+2. **JSON String**: A JSON string is a serialized version of a JSON object, commonly used when transmitting data between systems.
+Unlike a normal object, you cannot manipulate a JSON string directly in the same way you would with a JavaScript object.

+#### Converting JSON String to JSON Object

+To handle a JSON string as a normal JavaScript object, you first need to convert it into a JSON object.
+Node-RED provides a `JSON` node that simplifies this process.
+The `JSON` node parses the string and converts it into an object, allowing you to handle it like any other structured data within your flow.

+Here are the steps to achieve this:

+1. Drag the JSON node onto the Node-RED canvas.
+2. Double-click on the JSON node to configure it.
+3. Set the action to "Always convert to a JSON object" and click "Done."
+4. Connect the input of the JSON node to the output of the node that is sending the JSON string.
+5. Connect the output of the JSON node to the input of the next node in your flow that needs the parsed JSON object.

+By following these steps, the JSON node will convert the incoming JSON string into a usable JavaScript object within your Node-RED flow, for more information refer to [JSON node documentation](/node-red/core-nodes/json/).

 ## Common Mistakes to Avoid with Node-RED Messages

 When working with messages in Node-RED, avoiding these common mistakes can help ensure your flows run smoothly and as expected: